 Centre driven

-Often overlooked is what effect the battery position has on the bike.
+One of the factors of electric bike performance and handling is to do with the battery position on the bicycle.
+This is worth a discussion as this can vastly affect how the bike handles so we will have a look at the options here.
 The main positions are: above the rear wheel, on the bike's downtube or integrated into the bike's downtube.

 Rack mounted